datamesh-governance/datamesh-governance.com/operating-model/slack-channels.md

 We use the following three communication Slack channels for the communication between our federated governance group and the rest of the organisation.

 ### `#datamesh-governance`

-- The team API for the federated governance group
+The team API for the federated governance group.

 - In this channel, anybody can ask questions, bring topics or concerns.
 - In this channel, the group announces news and important decisions.
 - In this channel, facilitators announce upcoming meeting dates with agenda for interested stakeholders to join.
 - Members: All users of the data mesh platform

 ### `#datamesh-governance-internal`
-- In this channel, the members of the Federated Governance Group discuss, communicate, and work together
+- In this channel, the members of the Federated Governance Group discuss, communicate, and work together.
 - Members: Federated Governance Group

 ### `#datamesh-governance-updates`
-- In this channel, a bot posts updates on new or changed global policies and their adoption status automatically
+- In this channel, updates on new or changed global policies and their adoption status are published.
-- Use comments in threads to discuss changes
+- Use comments in threads to discuss changes.
 - Members: Domain Teams

 ## Consequences